X-Men '97: Firing of DeMayo and further seasons

 Work on a second season had begun by July 2022, with Conley and Yonemura returning as directors.
 By March 2024, DeMayo had finished writing for the season, and had begun discussing ideas for a potential third season when he was fired by Marvel Studios ahead of the series' premiere.
 He was not involved in further promotion for the series and missed its red carpet premiere, which The Hollywood Reporter said was unusual for someone working on a Marvel Studios project, "even if they've been shuffled to the side" or replaced by other creatives.
 Marvel said DeMayo had been fired after an investigation that led to "egregious" findings, which reportedly involved sexual misconduct.
 An agreement made following DeMayo's exit allowed him to still tweet about the series.
 Winderbaum praised DeMayo's work on the series and said his departure would not negatively affect work on the third season, which was in development by the end of the month and remained on track to meet its production schedule.
 The studio was searching for DeMayo's replacement by then.

 In June 2024, after DeMayo posted gay pride-themed X-Men fan art on his Instagram account, Marvel told him they would be removing his credits from the second season because of the post.
 This decision was reportedly based on multiple instances that Marvel viewed as violations of DeMayo's termination agreement, in addition to the fan art post.
 DeMayo said the breaches of his termination agreement were posts that he had made about the first season while it was being released, along with him participating in a screening of the series at a bar.
 His lawyer Bryan Freedman said the agreement included "illegal unconscionable items".
 DeMayo released a video in which he denied reports of his own egregious misconduct and accused crew members and Marvel executives of "egregious prejudicial misconduct" against him, saying others had weaponized his identity as a gay Black man to undermine his work.
 He listed a series of concerns about crew and executives who worked on the series, and also suggested that his role on the second season had been "aggressively marginalized" before his firing due to concerns that he had expressed about the workplace culture of Marvel's in-development film Blade while he was working on that project.
+DeMayo ultimately retained his creator, executive producer, and writing credits for the second season.
 Matthew Chauncey, a writer on What If...?, was hired in July to write and executive produce the third season, replacing DeMayo.
 The scripts for the second season had reportedly been revised and rewritten by then, with Chauncey overseeing the rewrites.